Copa America pulled from Argentina as Covid crisis puts tournament in jeopardy | Goal.com

 Copa America pulled from Argentina as Covid crisis puts tournament in jeopardy

-The upcoming Copa America will not be played in Argentina because of a Covid crisis, CONMEBOL announced late Sunday night, putting the entire tournament in danger of not moving forward.
+The upcoming Copa America will not be played in Argentina because of a surge in Covid cases, CONMEBOL announced late Sunday night, putting the entire tournament in danger of not moving forward.

 Previously, Colombia was ruled incapable of hosting the competition amid political unrest.

-With the tournament just a couple of weeks away, reported last-ditch options include Chile or even the U.S.
+With the tournament just a couple of weeks away, reported last-ditch options include Chile or even the U.S, as CONMEBOL confirmed there were several nations that have offered themselves as potential hosts.

 What has been said?